 The heartbreaking realization that some old and impoverished people are committing crimes so that they can have a warm bed and food on their plates highlights one of the biggest problems Japan is facing as its population continues to age.
 By 2026, 40% of Japan’s population will be comprised by the elderly, which could become a colossal burden on current institutions, families, and the working youth.

-The alarming suicide rates among pensioners also showcases the difficulties retirees face.
+The alarming suicide rates among pensioners also showcase the difficulties retirees face.
 There’s always a dream or aspiration of what life after retirement will be like.
 After all, society as a whole tends to meticulously prepare for it.
 However, things can be far more complicated in reality.
 Older people might not be able to travel as much as they had wished due to age, sudden long-term illnesses can end up changing all plans, and crippling economics can take tolls on savings accounts and pensions.
 Encountering these many problems and the difficulty to adjust to change has contributed to the high number of suicides we see today.

 The recent trends in the number of elderly people shoplifting is a true eye-opener on the economical and social problems Japan is facing.
 It’s worth noting that Japan is investing on programs and institutions to alleviate the country’s issues regarding its aging population.
 However, the long-term effects of these initiatives and what the future holds continue to be a an unknown.